Use Excel to read sensors real time

 There are generally speaking, a number of ways to collect temperature data with a PC.
-Use commercial off the shelf software (COTS) provided with a data collection system (not flexible, but very low labor), use custom configurable software ( moderately flexible, low labor), or use a software development environment to write custom software (extremely flexible, high labor).
+Commercial off the shelf software (COTS) provided with a data collection system (not flexible, but very low labor).
+Custom configurable software ( moderately flexible, low labor).
+Use a software development environment to write custom software (extremely flexible, high labor).

 The simplest method is to use a device, with the COTS software, written specifically for the measurement device.
 It allows a user to setup a system and start taking data is as short a period as possible.
 It may or may not do exactly what you want, with no ability to customize it, but it’s simple.